Foreign Key Column in Angular Grid Component

 Render foreign key value in column template

-The Syncfusion Angular Grid allows for rendering foreign key values within a column template, enhancing the display of related data in a clear format.
+The Syncfusion Angular Grid allows rendering of foreign key values within a column template, enhancing the display of related data in a clear format.
 This feature is particularly useful when you want to show a more meaningful representation of a foreign key instead of its underlying value.

-To render foreign key values in a column template, you need to define a template for the column using the template property.
-The template
+To render foreign key values in a column template, define a template for the column using the template property.
+The template property can accept either an HTML element or a function that returns the desired HTML element.

 The following example demonstrates how to render foreign key values in a column template within the Grid: